 - A letter describing your condition, medicines, and supplies when needed

 Centers for Disease Control and Prevention.
-Put your medicines up and away and out of sight.
-December 12, 2011.
-Available at: www.cdc.gov/Features/MedicationStorage.
-Accessed on May 10, 2014.
+Put Your Medicines Up and Away and Out of Sight.
+December 12, 2011. www.cdc.gov/Features/MedicationStorage.
+Accessed on March 22, 2016.

 The Center for Improving Medication Management and the National Council on Patient Information and Education.
 The quick scoop: medicines and your family: safely storing and disposing of medicines.
-2014.
-Available at: www.learnaboutrxsafety.org/quick-scoop.aspx#safely.
-Accessed May 10, 2014.
+Updated 2016. www.learnaboutrxsafety.org/quick-scoop.aspx#safely.
+Accessed March 22, 2016.

 U.S. Food and Drug Administration.
 How to Dispose of Unused Medicines.
 Updated June 4, 2015. www.fda.gov/ForConsumers/ConsumerUpdates/ucm101653.htm.
 Accessed March 22, 2016.